Md Saiful Islam

 January 2017

-Theoretical and hands-on expertise on traditional machine learning and deep learning with Python, offered by Hiperdyne Corporation, Japan.[Course Outline]
+Theoretical and hands-on expertise on traditional machine learning and deep learning with Python.

 Awards & Honors